rosalinaprasetio/EmployeeManagementList/README.md

 HOW TO TEST:
 ====
-1. If there is a process that is running, click command+C to stop the process.
+1. If there is a process that is running, click ctrl+C to stop the process.
 2. In the terminal, run "npm test"